gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 #### 4.2.2 Intel x86-64 family reordering specification

-**This section first introduces what kind of runtime reordering is allowed and what is not, and then introduce some critical for core/cache synchronization.**
+**This section first introduces what kind of runtime reordering is allowed and what is not, and then introduces some critical for core/cache synchronization.**

-Most of the content is copied from [Intel's developer manual volume 3 §8.2](#intel volume 3), hence, quotation is omitted in this section.
+Most of the content is copied from [Intel's developer manual volume 3 §8.2](#intel volume 3).
 I put it here not only for a reference purpose but also for a demo of [hardware memory model](#hardware memory models). x86-64 is the most popular processor, it can be a representative for other CPUs.

 -----

 Different CPU architectures have different
 [hardware memory models](#hardware memory models), the modern Intel CPU families: Intel Core 2 Duo, Intel Atom, Intel Core Duo, Pentium 4, and P6, use so called strong hardware memory order model.